freetonsurfer/ton_client_dart/README.md

 ## Supported Platforms
-- Linux - supported :white_check_mark:
+- Linux - supported :heavy_check_mark:
-- Windows - supported :white_check_mark:
+- Windows - supported :heavy_check_mark:
 - Android - now we are working on Android support at it will be available as soon as possible.
 - macOS support will be implemented in Q1 2021 or on user demand.
 - iOS support will be implemented in Q2 2021 or on user demand.
 - Web support will be implemented in Q4 2021 or on user demand.

 ## TODO
-- Windows support
 - iMac support
 - improve tests
-- change request id generation
 - improve help documents and comments
 - check memory leaks
 - Flutter support